The Theatre School > Conservatory > Undergraduate Conservatory > Theatre Arts

 The fourth year is a transition year, further developing students’ abilities and preparing students to enter the profession.
 Coursework includes continued elective studies and a capstone course designed to prepare students to enter the profession in their chosen field.
 Students receive experience and exposure to their profession though a professional internship of their choosing.

 At the end of each year, The Theatre School hosts a Graduate Showcase event to showcase the work of our graduating students.
-Under the guidance of the faculty, students prepare a showcase exhibit of their portfolio – which is presented in Chicago for artistic directors and other members of the theatre, film and television industries.
-The Graduate Showcase includes alumni networking events to introduce and connect our graduates to our large alumni network.
+Under the guidance of the faculty, graduating Theatre Arts students prepare a showcase exhibit of their portfolio – which is presented in Chicago for artistic directors, alumni, and other members of the theatre, film, and television industries.